laurencelundblade/QCBOR/README.md

 level of abstraction.

 QCBOR really does implement just about everything described in RFC 8949.
-The main part missing is sorting of maps when encoding.
 TinyCBOR implements a smaller part of the standard.

 No detailed code size comparison has been made, but in a spot check that encodes and decodes a single integer shows QCBOR about 25%